-Tyler Schmitt is in his second season as an assistant coach at Washington University after spending seven seasons with the Wisconsin Lutheran College baseball program.
+Tyler Schmitt is in his third season as an assistant coach at Washington University after spending seven seasons with the Wisconsin Lutheran College baseball program.

-In his first year with the Bears, WashU won the University Athletic Association (UAA) title while advancing to the NCAA Regional round.
-The Red & Green won two games during the NCAA tournament for the first time in school history.
+In his first two years with the Bears, WashU won consecutive University Athletic Association (UAA) titles while advancing to back-to-back NCAA Regional rounds.
+Schmitt was a member of the 2017 UAA Coaching Staff of the Year.
+The Red & Green won two games during the 2016 NCAA tournament for the first time in school history.

 While at Wisconsin Lutheran from 2009-15, Schmitt served as the recruiting coordinator and managed the team's strength and conditioning program.
 His on-field duties included working with the outfielders, baserunning, hitters and pitchers.
 Schmitt served as the associate head coach for the Warriors for his final four seasons.

 Schmitt helped mentor 15 players to All-Northern Athletics Collegiate Conference (NACC) honors.
 Three players received All-Midwest Region honors, including Garrick Day, who was a 2014 First-Team All-Region selection after posting an NCAA-leading 0.64 earned run average.
 Wisconsin Lutheran set or tied the previous record for wins in a season in four of Schmitt's seven seasons, finishing with three straight winning seasons for the first time in program history.